The Importance of Proper Form

 When you’re strengthening your target muscles and not hurting yourself, your muscular function improves!
 You’ll have an easier time doing the workouts that used to be so hard.
 You can start taking your exercises to the next level by slowly adding more weights, maybe throwing in some more reps, whatever will help you meet your fitness goals!

 In addition to making more challenging workouts not so challenging, improved muscle function allows you to do your daily living activities with more ease!
 Do you lift heavy objects at work?
 Now you can lift them even better!
 Do you hurt your back when you bend over to pick up the pen you dropped?
-Now you have an easier time squatting, retrieving that pen with proper for as you squat rather than a back strain!
+Now you have an easier time squatting, retrieving that pen with proper squat form rather than a back strain!

 If you want to do a proper burpee, don’t just mimic two-dimensional animation on your fitness app.
 Watch a video of a living person doing a burpee, ideally a video with a lot of likes!
 Be wary of ones with lots of dislikes.
 Or, consult a personal trainer.
 Just always make sure you’re doing something correctly before you make it a regular thing!